 2x 50G & 100G QSFP28 PAM4 in 100G Ethernet

 2x 50G QSFP28 PAM4 module combines a pair of 50Gbps wavelengths to create the 100Gbps transmission, filling the gap in the DCI within a distance of 80km.
-As Cloud data centers are moving to adopt 100Gbps Ethernet to meet their switching and routing requirements, the high-density, low-latency and low power DWDM links are on demand.
+As Cloud data centers move to adopt 100Gbps Ethernet to meet their switching and routing requirements, the high-density, low-latency and low-power DWDM links are on demand.

 Figure 2: 2x 50G PAM4 Working Principle